adobe/commerce-salesforce/README.md

 For ease of build and installation the following profiles are provided:
 * autoInstallPackage - installs the package and embedded bundles to an existing AEM author instance

+## Contributing

+Contributions are welcomed!
+Read the [Contributing Guide](.github/CONTRIBUTING.md) for more information.

+## Licensing

+This project is licensed under the Apache V2 License.
+See [LICENSE](LICENSE) for more information.